A Novel Ridge Detector for Nonstationary Multicomponent Signals: Development and Application to Robust Mode Retrieval: Definitions and Notations

-The same principle is applied on $\{0,\cdots,n_0-1\}$, again starting from $n = n_0$ but replacing $n+1$ by $n-1$ in \eqref{eq:mb_interval0}.
-Finally, other initialization time indices than $n_0$ are considered to define other candidates for $\varphi_1$, the ridge finally kept being the one among all candidates, maximizing the energy in the TF plane, i.e. $\sum\limits_n |V_{f}^g [n,\varphi_1[n]]|^2$.
+The same principle is applied on $\{0,\cdots,n_0-1\}$, starting from $n = n_0$ and replacing $n+1$ by $n-1$ in \eqref{eq:mb_interval0}.
+Finally, the procedure is run again starting from other initial time indices to define other candidates for $\varphi_1$, and the ridge finally kept among all the candidates is the one maximizing the energy in the TF plane, i.e. $\sum\limits_n |V_{\tilde f}^g [n,\varphi_1[n]]|^2$.
 This RD will be called \emph{Simple Ridge Detection} (S-RD) in the sequel.